 Jindaiji is one of the oldest temple in all of Tokyo (the oldest being Asakusa's extremely touristy Sensoji).
 It was founded in 733 during the Nara period.

 In front of the beautiful temple, you will be amazed by the quaint streets on which soba shops and tea houses line up.
 Eating soba in such a beautiful setting is definitely one of the main reasons people visit the area.
 For suggestions on where to eat soba, check out the link below.

 Famous landmarks of the area include this old water mill and the straw gates shown below that lead to the temple.

 Jindai Botanical Gardens

-As if the temple and the old townscape were't enough to visit the area, there is also a huge 425,433 square meter botanical garden right in area in the back of the temple!
+As if the temple and the old townscape weren't enough to visit the area, there is also a huge 425,433 square meter botanical garden right in the area in the back of the temple.

 At a 7 minute walk from the Jindaiji temple, there is a nice onsen called Jindaiji Natural Onsen Yumori no Sato.
 It is quite rare to find natural hot spring water in Tokyo, so it may well be worth the visit!
 The place has excellent ratings from numerous information websites.
 The water is dark, almost black, a characteristic of the hot spring water found in Tokyo.

 A convenient way to get there from Tokyo is to take the bus from Kichijoji (Chuo Kichijoji Station), bus number 4 from the Marui department store, or Mitaka (Chuo Mitaka Station), bus number 52 from the South Exit.
 Get off at the Jindaiji bus stop.

 Address: 5-1-5 Jindaiji Motomachi, Chofu-shi, Tokyo